tommy-mor/garden/ideas/editor_or_not.md

 ---

-## 😩 Why We’re Not Building That Right Now
+## 😩 Why We're Not Building That Right Now

 Despite how dreamy it sounds, going full Bevy/editor engine comes with immense cost:

-- **Too much surface area**: You’d have to build AST editing, layout rendering, zoom/navigation, undo/redo, file management... just to get started.
+- **Too much surface area**: You'd have to build AST editing, layout rendering, zoom/navigation, undo/redo, file management... just to get started.
 - **You reinvent the editor**: Syntax highlighting, selection, copy/paste, even basic text input—all have to be rebuilt.
 - **Harder AI interop**: AI copilots work best in text buffers.
 You lose LSP support, autocomplete, and other ecosystem wins.
 - **Slower feedback loop**: Shipping, iterating, and onboarding devs becomes dramatically harder.